ironveil/circle-calculator/README.md

 # circleCalculator
-A basic circle calculator written in HTML, SASS and JS
+A basic circle calculator written in HTML, SASS and JS.
+Currently, it can calculate the diameter, area and circumference from the radius.
+I might add stuff in the future, not sure what.